andreasschrade/andreasschrade.github.com/_posts/2015-02-16-android-tutorial-how-to-create-a-kiosk-mode-in-android.md

 <uses-permission android:name="android.permission.GET_TASKS"/>
 {% endhighlight %}

 Basically, the thread checks every two seconds if your application is running in foreground.
-If not, the thread will immediately recreate your activity.
+If not, the thread will immediately recreate your activity and your Android Kiosk is visible again.

 ### Prevent screen dimming